The Baja 1000 to Run in November from Ensenada to La Paz

 The Tecate SCORE Baja 1000, 47th anniversary peninsula run will be held November 12-16, 2014

-The 46th annual Tecate SCORE Baja 1000 for Nov.
-14th-17th, 2013 will be a challenging loop course of 833 miles beginning and ending in Ensenada for the 22nd time.
+The 47th annual Tecate SCORE Baja 1000 for Nov.
+12th-16th, 2014 will be a challenging peninsula long course of 1130 miles beginning in Ensenada, Baja California and ending in La Paz, Baja California Sur.

 The Baja 1000 began in 1967 with many changes over the years but it has always been considered the mother of all desert races.
 Celebrities in the past like actors James Garner, Steve McQueen and Paul Newman.
 The race has its own celebrities like Rod Hall, Johnny Campbell (11 wins), Larry Roesseler (17 class wins,13 overall wins) Ron Bishop, Robby Gordon ( NASCAR racer) and Johnny Johnson (retired with 15 class wins).
 Rod Hall is the only person that has run in all 45 previous races and at age 74 has 22 class wins including one overall win in 1972.
 This is just a few of the celebrities that have raced in the past with some continuing to race in this year’s Baja 1000.

 The Baja 1000 has been the granddaddy of all desert races for years and with the growing popularity it is now a part of the World Championship of Desert racing which will include 2 of 3 SCORE Baja Desert Series races and 3 of the 4 HDRA 2013 races held in the U.S. There are many more awards such as the SCORE Off-Roadsmen of the Year, Toyota Milestone who complete every mile of the entire race season.